Jasmine Rose Penter, LCSW

 What are the biggest challenges or opportunities in your field right now?

 In my career, I’ve seen the challenges in the healthcare system firsthand.
-The shortage of doctors, the influence of insurance companies, and the increasing corporatization of hospitals are pressing concerns.
+The shortage of doctors and primary care providers, the influence of insurance companies, and the increasing corporatization of hospitals are pressing concerns.
 I’ve also experienced the personal impact of medication-related health issues, which has deepened my perspective and commitment to making a difference.
+Suicide rates among youth are at an all-time high.
+The need for trauma informed clinicians and first responders is essential; as well as those who are also dedicated to continuing their own healing as they care and support others.

 Q